Where to stay in Auckland

 - Beachfront setting with Rangitoto views

-- Relaxed and family friendly
+- Relaxed and family-friendly

-- Good cafes and restaurants
+- Good cafés and restaurants

 - Scenic route into the city